27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Our Favorite Hostels in Spain put on a map + sights

-This itinerary is perfect if you land in Barcelona and depart from Madrid (or vice versa).
+You’ll find ALL the best hostels in Spain here.
+We even included a suggested itinerary, perfect if you land in Barcelona and depart from Madrid (or vice versa).

 Any questions about hostels in Spain? 🤔